espruino/BangleApps/apps/run/README.md

 * Allow this app to trigger the `Recorder` app on and off directly.
 * Keep a log of each run's stats (distance/steps/etc)

+## Development

+This app uses the [`exstats` module](/modules/exstats.js).
+When uploaded via the app loader, the module is automatically included in the app's source.
+However when developing via the IDE the module won't get pulled in by default.

+There are some options to fix this easily - please check out the [modules README.md file](/modules/README.md)